-Therefore, keep in mind that this flaw will apply mostly to unworn (also known as “deadstock”) pairs, since during the lifetime of a pair, the wearer might take the laces off and relace the sneakers in the wrong way.
+Keep in mind that this flaw will apply mostly to unworn (also known as “deadstock”) pairs, since during the lifetime of a pair, the wearer might take the laces off and replace the laces in the wrong way.

 It may be hard to put into words, but the peak of the shoe’s tongue sits differently between the two.

-As a consequence of the aforementioned tongue, the structure of the sneaker is different.
+Hence, the structure of the fake Yeezy Zebra is different.